xrdocs/application-hosting/_tutorials/2016-06-06-xr-toolbox-bring-your-own-container-app.md

 ## Build a Container tar ball

 Before we deploy an LXC on XR, we must build an LXC rootfs tar-ball.

+We're not going to do much, except change the port used by sshd inside the container.
+These steps will give you an idea of what to do to create your own custom container tar ball.
+{: .notice--info}

+It is important to note that the LXC container must use a port other than 22 (used by XR CLI ssh) and 57722 (Used by XR linux SSH).
+{: .notice--danger}

 For this purpose, install lxc-tools inside the devbox:

 ```shell